Inaugural WHX Tech opens with a focus on AI and humanity as attendees glimpse vision of healthcare future

 “We say it's the human being – the human being is the one to lead AI,” Al Ameeri concluded.
 “In Dubai, we value human beings, their brains, their ideas and innovations.
 What we need from you then is to bring all your beautiful ideas, all your innovations, all your technologies, to us.
 Our DNA is to adopt and host these new technologies together for the future of health and humanity.”

-On the opening morning, Her Excellency Dr Fatima Al Kaabi, Director General at the Emirates Drug Establishment (EDA), also spoke about the ecosystem in place to fast track the number of UAE-made products reaching the market.
-A lover of fast cars, Dr Al Kaabi revealed the fast track process of the EDA – which was founded less than two years ago – is dubbed internally as “Turbo Track” and has already led to 23 innovative medicines being approved in 2025 alone.
+On the opening morning, Her Excellency Dr Fatima Al Kaabi, Director General at the Emirates Drug Establishment (EDE), also spoke about the ecosystem in place to fast track the number of UAE-made products reaching the market.
+Dr Al Kaabi revealed the fast track process of the EDE which was founded less than two years ago has already led to 23 innovative medicines being approved in 2025 alone.

-“The EDA is using AI as a tool, not a replacement,” she said, citing how the calculator has helped widen and improve humans’ ability to do complex mathematics.
-“Humans will always be our No1 asset so, looking ahead, EDA will expand its AI capabilities, boost manufacturing investment, and deepen international cooperation, all while aligning with WHO maturity level four standards.
-EDA was created not just to regulate, but to empower and we see WHX Tech as a platform for partnerships that translate innovation into impact, ensuring better access, stronger resilience, and long-term health security for the UAE and beyond.”
+“In just two years, we’ve made major progress.
+We launched the National List of Essential Medicines, signed mutual recognition agreements for GMP certifications, and deepened partnerships with global regulators to ensure more reliable and diverse access to medicines and active ingredients,” she said, citing key achievements that the EDE has been working on, and highlighting the vision moving forward where digitization will play a role in enhancing regulatory activities and streamlining processes.

+“We’re not only expanding local manufacturing, but also actively attracting global companies to establish advanced facilities here.
+And with upgraded GMP standards and world-class infrastructure, the UAE is fast becoming a regional hub for high-value pharmaceutical production and export.”

 Harold ‘Hal’ Wolf, president and CEO of Healthcare Information and Management Systems Society (HIMSS), discussed the transformation of the global health ecosystem, with a specific focus on the Middle East.
 “There’s nothing unique about the challenges here in the Middle East and in North Africa.
 The numbers are high for two reasons: 1) We have an aging population – that’s a good thing, but the longer people live, the higher the propensity for chronic disease.
 And 2) Our ability on a prevention level to understand and diagnose chronic disease continues to improve, so the numbers will grow even as our ecosystem gets healthier.
 AI and other technology tools [can help] give us the knowledge and operation leads we need to be successful.”